-There are some aspect where they differ:
+There is some aspect where they differ:

 - Some have more of a minimalist feel to their sites, others are a little busier, but not so busy as to distract from good writing.

 - Some write often, some don’t.
 Pictures may or may not be key to their content and storytelling.
-Again, each winner uses his or her own style to convey the message, and I dig that.
+Again, each winner uses his or her style to convey the message, and I dig that.

 Without further adieu, here are the 2017 winners of the more-prestigious-than-Plutus Golden Nameplate awards!